zshi719/2025-Data-24100/class_notes/16_testing.md

 ## Demonstration & Coverage calculation

-- Not that we have a good understanding of foundations of testing we will take a look at the example [here](../lecture_examples/15_testing/) which contains a working example of the testing framework on our basketball API.
+- Now that we have a good understanding of foundations of testing we will take a look at the example [here](../lecture_examples/15_testing/) which contains a working example of the testing framework on our basketball API.
 - When you run `make test` in this directory you will see something like the following appear.

 ```